Absalom, Absalom!: Plot summary

 When Sutpen tells Henry that Charles is his half-brother and that Judith must not be allowed to marry him, Henry refuses to believe it, repudiates his birthright, and accompanies Charles to his home in New Orleans.
-They then return to Mississippi to enlist in their University company, joining the Confederate Army to fight in the Civil War.
-During the war, Henry wrestles with his conscience until he presumably resolves to allow the marriage of half-brother and sister; this resolution changes, however, when Sutpen reveals to Henry that Charles is part black.
+(Ellen Coldfield is traumatized by this event and retreats to a darkened room where she dies two years later.)
+Henry and Charles then return to Mississippi to enlist in their University company, joining the Confederate Army to fight in the Civil War.
+During the war, Henry wrestles with his conscience until he presumably resolves to allow the marriage of his half-brother and sister; this resolution changes, however, when Sutpen reveals to Henry that Charles is part black.
 At the conclusion of the war, Henry enforces his father's interdiction of marriage between Charles and Judith, killing Charles at the gates to the mansion and then fleeing into self-exile.

-Thomas Sutpen returns from the war and begins to repair his dynasty and his home, whose hundred square miles have been reduced by carpetbaggers and punitive northern action to one square mile.
+Thomas Sutpen returns from the war and begins to repair his dynasty and his home, whose hundred square miles have been reduced by carpetbaggers and punitive northern action to a paltry one square mile.
 He proposes to Rosa Coldfield, his dead wife's younger sister, and she accepts.
-However, Sutpen insults Rosa by demanding that she bear him a son before the wedding takes place, prompting her to leave Sutpen's Hundred.
-Sutpen then begins an affair with Milly, the 15-year-old granddaughter of Wash Jones, a squatter who lives on the Sutpen property.
+However, Sutpen insults Rosa by demanding that she bear him a son before the wedding takes place, prompting her to leave what remains of Sutpen's Hundred.
+Desperately, Sutpen then begins an affair with Milly, the 15-year-old granddaughter of Wash Jones, a squatter who lives on the Sutpen property.
 The affair continues until Milly becomes pregnant and gives birth to a daughter.
 Sutpen is terribly disappointed, because the last hope of repairing his Sutpen dynasty rested on Milly giving birth to a son.
 Sutpen casts Milly and the child aside, telling them that they are not worthy of sleeping in the stables with his horse, who had just sired a male.
-An enraged Wash Jones kills Thomas, Milly, Milly's newborn daughter, and finally himself by resisting arrest.
+An enraged Wash Jones kills Thomas, Milly, Milly's newborn daughter, and finally himself when he resists arrest.

 The story of Thomas Sutpen's legacy ends with Quentin taking Rosa back to the seemingly abandoned Sutpen's Hundred plantation, where they find Henry Sutpen and Clytemnestra (Clytie), the daughter of Thomas Sutpen by a slave woman.
 Henry has returned to the estate to die.
 Three months later, when Rosa returns with medical help for Henry, Clytie mistakes them for law enforcement and starts a fire that consumes the plantation and kills Henry and herself.
-The only remaining Sutpen is Jim Bon, Charles Bon's black grandson, a young man with severe mental handicaps, who remains on Sutpen's Hundred.
+The only remaining Sutpen is Jim Bond, Charles Bon's black grandson, a young man with severe mental handicaps, who stays on the remains of the now dilapidated Sutpen's Hundred.